janez87/node-crf/README.md

     var text = '2_CD nd_CC part_NN of_IN Web_NNP User_NN Engagement_NN tutorial:_NN Web_NNP Analytics_NNS is_VBZ about_IN to_TO start_VB by_IN @mounialalmas_NNS #www_NN 2013_CD';

     // Classify the piece of text
-    // It will return an array with the selected category for each word var solution = classifier.classify(text);
+    // It will return an array of nbest solutions,
+    // each solution is an array with the selected category for each word var solutions = classifier.classify(text);

-    console.log(solution);
+    console.log(solutions);

 ## Known Issues

-- Possible compilation problem caused by the location of the `crfpp` library
+- You may need to add config.h to deps/crfpp/config directory according to your platform and arch, now we support linux/ia32, linux/x64, mac/x64
 - Unresolved compilation issue on Windows (sorry guys, I'm working on that :( )